kzc1123/HW3/README.md

 -  Created detailed Javadoc comments for all relevant classes and methods.
 -  Generated professional level Javadoc HTML output.
 -  Recorded a screencast walkthrough of the test logic, execution, and documentation.
--  Linked all materials in a PDF for submission (including GitHub and screencast links).

 ---